Miro Developer Platform concepts - New to the Miro Developer Platform? Interested in learning more about platform concepts?? Read our introduction page and familiarize yourself with the Miro Developer Platform capabilities in a few minutes. ### Getting started with the Miro REST API - Quickstart (vi

 This has the following differences from calling pydantic's

-is only added to the output dict for nullable fields that were set at model initialization.
-Other fields with valueNone
+Noneis only added to the output dict for nullable fields that were set at model initialization.
+Other fields with valueNoneare ignored.- Fields in

 Create an instance of UpdateBoardSubscriptionRequest from a dict